The name of the Organisation Sensing Friends

 All members will be notified in writing at least 3 weeks before the date of the meeting, giving the venue, date and time.

-Nominations for the committee may be made to the Secretary before the meeting, or at the meeting.
+Nominations for the committee may be made to the committee before the meeting, or at the meeting.

 At the AGM:-